a10networks/a10networks.github.io/faq/a10-gui-framework.md

 export default A10Provider
 ```

-## How to use redux-observable in the framework?
+## How do I use redux-observable in the framework?

 ### 1.install `rxjs` and `redux-observable`.